microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

     ![Store Manager Screenshot Heatmap focus](./img/checkout-heatmap.png)

-- Reporting.
-Contoso is interested in improving their store experience by measuring 2 key metrics: Total people in the store, and Shopper Wait Time.
+- __Reporting:__ Contoso is interested in improving their store experience by measuring 2 key metrics: Total people in the store, and Shopper Wait Time.
 This metrics are shown in the Store Manager Control Center as shown below

     ![Store Manager Reporting Pane](./img/reporting.png)